 Negative, They break differently than an alloy rim.
 Aluminium is soft, chances are if you damage your carbon Zelvy rim, then you would have destroyed an alloy one long ago.

-A carbon rim is ridiculously strong!
-Even weight for weight, the Zelvy carbon wheel will accelerate, brake and corner so much better than the lightweight noodle alloy 'equivilent' (we use this term loosely!)
+A carbon rim is ridiculously strong and stiff!
+Even weight for weight, the Zelvy carbon wheel will accelerate, brake and corner so much better than the lightweight alloy "equivalent" (we use this term loosely!)

 It isn't all about the weight.
 It is about the performance and reliability as well.